gzip/nes-6502-kallepaint/docs/Controls.md

 **Impact Box**: A 16x16 dashed frame follows the cursor, snapping to the attribute grid.
 This indicates the area that will be automatically updated to your selected subpalette when you paint.

 ### Controls:
 *   **D-Pad (Up/Down/Left/Right):** Move the cursor.
+    *   **Delayed Auto Shift (DAS):** A short delay exists on the first press to allow for single-pixel precision taps.
-Holding a direction will move the cursor repeatedly.
+    *   **Context-Sensitive Speed:** Holding a direction will move the cursor repeatedly.
+The cursor moves significantly faster while navigating and slows down to a "precision gear" while the **A** button is held for drawing.
 *   **B Button:** Cycle through the 4 colors of the currently active subpalette (Color 0 -> 1 -> 2 -> 3 -> 0).
 *   **A Button:** Paint at the cursor's location.
 The surrounding 16x16 area is automatically updated to the active subpalette.
 *   **Select:** Cycle the mode (Small Brush &rarr; Large Brush &rarr; Attribute Editor).
 *   **Start:** Open the **Palette Editor**.

-*Note: The cursor is now a "What You See Is What You Get" (WYSIWYG) preview.
-It shows the exact color that will be painted, regardless of the current attribute table.*
+*Note: Visual speeds are normalized across all modes.
+Whether you are in Small Brush, Large Brush, or Attribute mode, the cursor will traverse the screen at the same visual rate.*

 ---